voraczech/voraczech.com/content/prepper.md

 >
 > Extra costs: transaction costs for buying and selling; storage; poorer portability

-In case crisis hits there will be no time to find out how many karats the gold has.
-Even if they do, it's better to have a smaller piece of jewelry that can be quickly exchanged for food.
+In case crisis hits there will be no time to find out how many karats your gold has.
+Even if there is, it's good to have a smaller piece of jewelry that can be quickly exchanged for food (like a small "change").
 With a gold coin, one may accept less advantageous transaction under the time pressure.
-It is advisable to have small "change" too.

 For long term holdings and for larger portfolios, it makes sense to hold a certain amount of metal as a kind of hedge against the system, inflation and to reduce overall portfolio risk.